Several weeks ago, Jen from Taste of Home asked me if I have Japanese style pasta recipes (the girl knows what she’s talking about!).

 - 1 can tuna in oil/water, drained

 - 1 tsp.
-Konbucha* (See Note) or salt
+Konbucha, or substitute with salt (See Note)

 - 4 Tbsp.
-Mentsuyu (Japanese noodle soup base for Soba and Udon noodles)
+Mentsuyu (Japanese noodle soup base)

 - 1 Tbsp. butter